IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ideas: Banners, the Couch, Bannerlord=collection of banners tf2/style things, Tech weapons have an "overclock" mechanic that changes up their gameplay while active and overhaul ideas (maybe?), spider queen can melt normal generated blocks (dirt and so)
-Cruciatus (damage over time debuff attack), Charon's Ferry (shadow tenticle mount thing), Spider body mount with legs?, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Prism Banishee drops and Aurora drops, Aura Borealis, (More) Power Tools?
+Cruciatus (damage over time debuff attack), Charon's Ferry (shadow tenticle mount thing), Spider body mount with legs?, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Prism Banishee drops and Aurora drops, (More) Power Tools?
 Yoyo Pickaxes! (final tiers), Hamsterball DCU update and Drill Containment Yoyo Upgrade, SS4 Chainsaw rocket ammo type
 Spartan Laser/mining railgun (add mining), Shuricane (shuriken Hurricane!), Binding Vudoo Clothier's Doll Magic, Mana Potion Pet (Blue Gusher), Clothier drop that forces dropped throwing items to attack enemies, Make Enchanted Fury/Seriph Shard a Clothier drop
+-Battery tank sentry, allows EC (Electric Charge) to be collected from Energy-storing TE tiles

+-Planned design plan: Trap damage overhaul that replies on tiles largely to do most of its damage, an "aura" granted by armors and accessories that allow these tiles to inherit player properities when enemies get hurt, and convert non-player owned trap projectiles into player owned ones that get enhanced
+-Tech damage and EC regen will be largely based on forming a tech-mod like base to generate electric charge (EC), storing it inside Tile Entiries, and allowing players to extract it manually or via the Battery tank sentry, moving EC to the player.
+As it currently stands, regen is effectively gimped and energizer batteries are the only viable way to effectively recharge it

 -Add Hellion Army progress Bar, Vibranium Stuff (including Resonating Crystal Enemy and Seismic Resonator Ore Creator), Aurora Gear and finish Luminous Alter Tile Entity!
 -Add Hellion army bar, STILL!